 - Dry cleaning.
 The process can leave harmful substances in the textile.

 - Unused.
 If time passes between each time the face mask is used, viruses may be inactivated.
 However, laboratory studies have shown that the virus can survive from hours to days, depending on temperature, humidity in the room and material in the face mask.
-It is therefore not possible to advise how long the face mask must remain unused before it can be safely re-used.
+It is therefore not known how long the face mask must remain unused before it can be safely re-used.

 Knowledge base and reports

-Visors will be able to prevent large droplets that are thrown out of the mouth and nose of people who speak or shout landing directly on the mucous membranes in the mouth, nose and eyes of people standing nearby.
-However, the visor does not protect against smaller droplets that can be inhaled by others nearby, or against droplets from the side.
+Visors can prevent large droplets that are thrown out of the mouth and nose of people who speak or shout enter the mouth, nose and eyes of people standing nearby.

-There is insufficient evidence that visors alone provide good protection against respiratory viruses such as the new coronavirus.
-Therefore, we cannot recommend that the use of a visor alone can replace the use of a face mask to prevent potential transmission.
+There is insufficient evidence whether visors alone provide good protection against respiratory viruses such as the new coronavirus.
+Therefore, we cannot recommend that visors can replace the use of a face mask.